-Agricultural drains (also known as ag pipes, agi pipes, soakage drains and slotted pipes) are sometimes used by homeowners and engineers to improve house drainage.
+Agricultural drains (also known as ag pipes, agi pipes, ag line, soakage drains and slotted drainage pipes) are sometimes used by homeowners and engineers to improve house subsoil drainage.

 Sometimes agricultural drains are used to fix slab heave and reduce cracking in houses.

-However if agricultural drains are specified or built incorrectly, they can easily be the cause of uncontrolled movement and cracking in your house.
+However if agricultural drains are specified or installed incorrectly, they can easily be the cause of uncontrolled movement and cracking in your house.

 What is an Agricultural Drain?

 An agricultural drain is a slotted pipe placed into a trench that is backfilled with rocks or sand and often a slotted pvc pipe.
 The pipe is put there to drain away any water that is in the ground.

 Ground water or surface water that seeps into the trench falls through the rocks and is carried away by the slotted pvc pipe.

 - digging a trench

 - placing a slotted pvc pipe in the bottom of the trench.
 Often the pipe is protected by a geofabric filter (a sock that keeps the dirt out).